yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 Run automate_notepad_py3.py to see a simple demo.

-If "RuntimeError: Can not get an instance of IUIAutomation" occured when running uiautomation.py, You need to install update [KB971513](https://support.microsoft.com/en-us/kb/971513) for your Windows.
+If "RuntimeError: Can not get an instance of IUIAutomation" occured when running uiautomation.py, You need to install update [KB971513](https://support.microsoft.com/en-us/kb/971513) for your Windows(Mostly Windows XP).
 You can also download it from here [https://github.com/yinkaisheng/WindowsUpdateKB971513ForIUIAutomation](https://github.com/yinkaisheng/WindowsUpdateKB971513ForIUIAutomation)

 By the way, You'd better run python as administrator.
 Otherwise uiautomation may fail to enumerate controls under some circumstances.